will5689/Homework-Projects/README.md

-# Homeworks
+# Homework Projects
-This repo will have all the class homeworks  in it
+Inside this repo will be my class homeworks project that I'm working on and that are finished